felipe-parodi/quickjot/README.md

 - Add simple local backup/restore
 - Add option to customize font
 - Add option to adjust text size
-- Add simple statistics (total notes, words, etc.)
+- Add confirmation dialog for note deletion with "Don't show again" option
-- Add confirmation dialog for note deletion
+- Keep recent notes in trash for ~30 days?

 If you prefer a simple, blank canvas, I recommend the superior [typehere.app](https://typehere.app/).